Normalization effects on shallow neural networks and related asymptotic expansions: Introduction

 The behavior of the neural network has been studied in recent years in the cases $\gamma=1/2$ and $\gamma=1$.
-When $\gamma=1/2$, then one has the widely used in applications Xavier initialization, see \cite{Xavier} and the subsequent works \cite{NTK,JasonLee} analyzing the evolution of the network by studying the behavior of the so called neural tangent kernel and \cite{Du1,SirignanoSpiliopoulosNN4} that analyze the limiting behavior of $h_t^{N,1/2}$ and of related reinforcement learning algorithms as $N\rightarrow\infty$.
-On the other side of the aisle, when $\gamma=1$, then one has the so called mean field normalization, which has also received considerable attention in recent years, see for example \cite{Chizat2018,Montanari,RVE,SirignanoSpiliopoulosNN1,SirignanoSpiliopoulosNN2,SirignanoSpiliopoulosNN3} for a representative but not exhaustive list.
+When $\gamma=1/2$, one has the Xavier initialization which is widely used in applications, see \cite{Xavier}.
+The subsequent works \cite{NTK,HuangYau2020, JasonLee} analyze the evolution of the network by studying the behavior of the so called neural tangent kernel, and \cite{Du1,SirignanoSpiliopoulosNN4} analyze the limiting behavior of $h_t^{N,1/2}$ and of related reinforcement learning algorithms as $N\rightarrow\infty$.
+On the other side of the aisle, when $\gamma=1$, one has the so called mean field normalization, which has also received considerable attention in recent years, see for example \cite{Chizat2018,Montanari,RVE,SirignanoSpiliopoulosNN1,SirignanoSpiliopoulosNN2,SirignanoSpiliopoulosNN3} for a representative but not exhaustive list.
 In both cases, i.e., when $\gamma=1/2$ and when $\gamma=1$, the aforementioned papers study the behavior of the neural network $h_t^{N,\gamma}$ and of the related empirical measure of trained parameters $\mu_t^N$ and under various sets of assumptions prove convergence to the global minimum.

 In this paper, we pose three questions: \begin{enumerate} \item{What is the behavior of the neural network's output $h_t^{N,\gamma}$ for $\gamma\in(1/2,1)$ and for fixed but large number of hidden units $N$ and training time $t$?} \item{What about variance-bias trade off in terms of the number of hidden units $N$ and training time $t$?} \item{How can one compare the different scalings $\gamma\in[1/2,1]$ in terms of performance and test accuracy?} \end{enumerate}